Your Inbox is a shared space where all your messages and tickets are stored.

-To learn more about your visitor’s location and activity on your site, click the Session Information (stop timer symbol) icon in the upper-right corner chat header.
+To learn more about your visitor’s location and activity on your site, click the Options icon in the upper-right corner chat header, then select Session Information (stop timer symbol).

 In the new pane that appears, click the Information (i) tab to view the following:

-Select the Web Sessions (calendar symbol) icon to view a timeline of the visitor’s activity and navigation.
+Select the Timeline (calendar symbol) icon to view a timeline of the visitor’s activity and navigation.